 Memphis Light, Gas and Water assistance programs.

-There are several assistance programs offered by Memphis Light, Gas and Water to qualified customers.
-Qualifications will need to be met by applicants, and the resources range from payment plans, government assistance, to energy conservation programs.
+There are several assistance programs offered by Memphis Light, Gas and Water (MLGW) to qualified customers.
+The resources range from payment plans, free government grant assistance, to energy conservation programs as well as direct financial to pay a utility bill.
+Qualifications will need to be met by the low income families, with a focus on the elderly, disabled, and unemployed keeping their power on.
 The goal is to ensure customers can get help, as needed, with paying utility bills and preventing a disconnection of their MLGW account.

 Direct aid from Memphis Light, Gas and Water